StepNeverStop/RLs/README.md

 - MultiAgent training.
 One brain controls multiple agents.
 - MultiBrain training.
 Brains' model should be same algorithm or have the same learning-progress(perStep or perEpisode).
 - MultiImage input.
 Images should have the same input format, like `[84, 84, 3]`.
-- Four types of ReplayBuffer: RB, n-step RB, PER, n-step PER.
-Default is RB, using other RBs need to modify the code a little.
+- Four types of ReplayBuffer: ER, n-step ER, PER, n-step PER.
+Default is ER, using other RBs need to modify the code a little.

 ```python
 """